Jon-Richards/jon-richards.github.io/README.md

 ## Approach

-At the time of this writing, the app uses Flux architecture with Redux for the data layer and React for the view layer.
-This fairly unopinionated approach allows various layers to be updated as technology progresses.
+The app uses Flux architecture with Redux for state management (data layer) and React for the view layer.
+This fairly unopinionated approach allows each layer to adopt new tools and techniques as technology progresses.
 CSS is handled with SASS and modularized via Webpack.
 JS and JSX are written with TypeScript.

 ### The Data Layer